Andre0512/hon/info.md

 * 🇪🇸 Spanish
 * 🇹🇷 Turkish

+## Contribute
+Want to help us to support more appliances?
+Or add more sensors?
+Or help with translating?
+Or beautify some icons or captions?
+Check out the [project on GitHub](https://github.com/Andre0512/hon), every contribution is welcome!

 ## Useful Links
 * [GitHub repository](https://github.com/Andre0512/hon) (please add a star if you like this integration!)
 * [pyhOn library](https://github.com/Andre0512/pyhOn)
 * [Release notes](https://github.com/Andre0512/hon/releases)
 * [Discussion and help](https://github.com/Andre0512/hon/discussions)
 * [Issues](https://github.com/Andre0512/hon/issues)